Letters from Lodi

 Sabelli-Frisch revives near forgotten Flame Tokay and Mission grapes as genuinely compelling table wines

 Try telling Adam Sabelli-Frisch that.
-Sabelli-Frisch is an L.A. based vintner, who has only recently started up his eponymous wine brand determined to specialize in antiquated, disrespected or long forgotten varieties, of which Flame Tokay (also called just "Tokay") is an obvious, if not totally unsuspected, poster child.
+Sabelli-Frisch is an L.A.-based vintner, who has only recently started up his eponymous wine brand and determined to specialize in antiquated, disrespected, or long-forgotten varieties, of which Flame Tokay (also called just "Tokay") is an obvious, if not totally unsuspected, poster child.

 A 3-acre parcel of 1890 Flame Tokay vines finds reasons to be saved